Wn68 Les Moulins ouest

 He was eventually captured and taken strait back to a POW camp in England.

 This story comes from "D-Day Through German Eyes" Concrete Panzer.
-This may be a true story I but as this is the only Pzkpfw.II turret on Omaha Beach area that I know of (the other had not been installed at
+This was the only VK3001 turret on Omaha Beach (there was other but the turret installed at

 This is also in "Landing on the Edge" Google books.